Ruby Wax: Writing, academia, corporate training and returns to television and stage

+In November 2025, Wax was announced as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.

 Mental health campaigning

 Wax has been open about her struggles with bipolar disorder and depression.
 She made an online series on mental health issues for the BBC and has worked with mental health charities.

 Wax's 2010 stand-up show Losing It dealt with her mental health, including time she spent in a psychiatric clinic.
 Wax founded the mental health website (which is now part of the SANE mental health charity) in 2011 in response to the audience reaction from her theatre show.

-In 2013, Ruby Wax published a book called Sane New World, which became a number-one best-seller.
+In 2013, Wax published Sane New World, which became a number-one best-seller.
 It was followed in January 2016 by A Mindfulness Guide for the Frazzled.
 In 2018 her third book on the subject of mental health came out: How to Be Human: The Manual, written with the help of a neuroscientist and a monk.

-In June 2015, Wax was appointed Visiting Professor in Mental Health Nursing at the University of Surrey.
-In 2015, it was announced that she would be made an Officer of the Order of the British Empire for her services to mental health.
+In June 2015, Wax was appointed visiting professor in Mental Health Nursing at the University of Surrey.
+In the 2015 Special Honours, she was appointed an Honorary Officer of the Order of the British Empire (OBE) for her services to mental health.

+In May 2023, Wax released her new book and accompanying audiobook I’m Not As Well As I Thought I Was, which details her recent life including further time spent receiving psychiatric treatment and battles against depression.
+She toured a one-woman show based on the book.

 Personal life

+Wax studied at the Royal Scottish Academy of Music and Drama.
+Later, during her six years with the Royal Shakespeare Company, she began writing comedy.
+Alan Rickman, her flatmate and best friend, directed her comedy shows, casting Zoë Wanamaker, David Suchet, Richard Griffiths, and Jonathan Pryce.

+"I made him laugh, and he made me think,...If I could make him laugh, it was a triumph.
+In fact, the only reason I went into comedy was to make Alan laugh".

 Wax is married to television producer and director Ed Bye.
 They have three children: Max (born 1988), Madeleine (born 1990), and Marina (born 1993).

 In an episode of the BBC's Who Do You Think You Are? in 2017, Wax revealed her great-grandmother and great-aunt had been committed to mental asylums in Brno and Vienna as they were incurably "agitated".

 In 2019, Wax fell off a horse while on holiday, severely injuring her back.
-She had to cancel her show How To Be Human at the Edinburgh Festival Fringe as a result of her injuries.
+She had to cancel her show How to Be Human at the Edinburgh Festival Fringe as a result of her injuries.

+Wax has been a naturalised British citizen since the 1970s, while retaining her American citizenship.